How to watch the Copa America 2024 tournament tonight: Where to stream games, broadcast schedule and more

 When is the Copa America 2024 tournament?

-Euro 2024 kicks off this Thursday, June 20 with the Argentina vs. Canada match at 8 p.m.
-ET.
+Euro 2024 kicked off on Thursday, June 20 with the Argentina vs. Canada match.
+It continues tonight with the Peru vs. Chile game at 8 p.m.
+ET on FS1.

 What channel is Copa America on in the US?